DizzyAvocado/tribute-page-fcc/README.md

-This is a tribute page project for the Responsive Web Design Curriculum from FreeCodeCamp.
+This is a short tribute page excercise for the Responsive Web Design Curriculum from FreeCodeCamp.
+Isaac Asimov, all info taken from Wikipedia.